popey/popey.com-blog/content/post/2021/07/team-building-via-chess.md

 I then signed up to [chess.com](https://chess.com/) and played a couple of practice games.
 I was super rusty though, and didn't do well.

-The "Chexperts" (sorry) in the company ran a few training sessions over Zoom where they talked us through some opening moves, strategies and pitfalls.
+The "*Chexperts*" (sorry) in the company ran a few training sessions over Zoom where they talked us through some opening moves, strategies and pitfalls.
 I learned more about chess in those sessions than I expected.
 I'm still terrible at it though.

-In the tournament, I was matched up with someone - Pat - who works in another part of the company, who I used to work with at Canonical, conveniently.
-We're apparently at a similar level - both terribad at Chess.
+In the tournament, I was matched up with someone - Pat - who works in another part of the company.
+I used to work with Pat at Canonical, conveniently.
+We're apparently at a similar level - both *terribad* at Chess.
 We played two "10 min" games, one playing as black, and the other as white.

 I joined a Zoom call at the pre-arranged time, and played my two games against Pat.
 The best part about this, the Chexpert, Steven - live streams it to the rest of the company on Twitch, with commentary and analysis!
 This I found super hilarious.
 While we were playing, I was seeing words of encouragement from the spectators on my team in the Slack channel.
 It was so much fun!